-During 2023, Performance Share Units ("PSUs") which were awarded subject to vesting in 2020 vested for Dr. Steve Cutler Chief Executive Officer in the amount of 22,404 from a potential grant of 22,404.
-The percentage granted reflects service and the Company's achievements of diluted non GAAP specified EPS targets over the three year period from 2020 - 2022.
+During 2024, Performance Share Units ("PSUs") which were awarded in 2021, subject to vesting, vested for Dr. Steve Cutler, Chief Executive Officer, in the amount of 4,452 from a potential grant of 20,708.
+The percentage granted reflects service and the Company's achievements of diluted non-GAAP specified EPS targets over the three year period from 2021 - 2023

-During 2023, Performance Share Units ("PSUs") which were awarded subject to vesting in 2020 vested for Mr. Brendan Brennan Chief Financial Officer in the amount of 4,850 from a potential grant of 4,850.
-The percentage granted reflects service and the Company's achievements of diluted non GAAP specified EPS targets over the three year period from 2020 - 2022.
+During 2024, Performance Share Units ("PSUs") which were awarded in 2021, subject to vesting, vested for Brendan Brennan, then Chief Financial Officer, in the amount of 1,050 from a potential grant of 4,888.
+The percentage granted reflects service and the Company's achievements of diluted non-GAAP specified EPS targets over the three year period from 2021 - 2023.

-All executive officers are eligible to participate in pension plans.
+All executive officers are eligible to participate in applicable pension plans.
 The Company's contributions are generally a fixed percentage of their annual compensation, supplementing contributions by the executive.
 The Company has the discretion to make additional contributions if deemed appropriate by the Committee.
 The Company's contributions are determined at the peer group median of comparable Irish companies and peer CRO companies.
 Contributions to this plan are recorded as an expense in the Consolidated Statement of Profit and Loss.